Illinois Series LLC: Everything You Need to Know

 The Illinois Series LLC Statute states that a series LLC must meet certain conditions to ensure that one series entity's assets will be protected from another series entity's liabilities.
 For instance, a series is required to maintain separate records and keep its assets separate from those of the master LLC and other series entities.

-Therefore, even under the statute, it seems that a series LLC's liability protection may be easier to compromise than that of separate regular LLCs.
+Therefore, even under the statute, it seems that a series of LLC's liability protection may be easier to compromise than that of separate regular LLCs.
 For regular LLCs, one instance of commingling will not automatically cause an LLC's assets to be subject to an affiliated LLC's liabilities.
 However, the same commingling may cause a series entity in a series LLC to lose its liability protection.

-Many business owners simply choose to form a series LLC, rather than individual LLCs, in order to avoid multiple filing fees.
+Many business owners simply choose to form a series LLC, rather than individual LLCs, to avoid multiple filing fees.
 You'll pay one filing fee for the series LLC and then create your series under the master LLC.
 The same goes for annual reporting fees, so there's the potential to save quite a bit of money when you form a series LLC.

 Management of a Series LLC